jhoo-o/cs422-project/README.md

 FOR MY GROUPMMATES.
 PLEASE RUN NPM INSTALL ON FIRST RUN OF THIS PROJECT, AND THE NPM START.
-Also for my groupmmates also run 'npm install react-big-calendar', 'npm install --save react-responsive', 'npm install @base-ui-components/react', 'npm install @mui/x-date-pickers@next' and 'npm install dayjs'
+Also for my groupmmates also run 'npm install react-big-calendar', 'npm install --save react-responsive', 'npm i @mui/base@5.0.0-beta.40-1', 'npm install @mui/x-date-pickers@next' and 'npm install dayjs'

 # Getting Started with Create React App